Chino57/musicontapes/README.md

 # musicontapes
 My very first web project.
-I use Html,Css,Php,Mysql and Javascript for dit it.
+I used Html,Css,Php,Mysql and Javascript for did it.